a simple portrait of an urban place

 Photograph composed by the author.

-9 Comments on a simple portrait of an urban place
+9 thoughts on “a simple portrait of an urban place

 I love that statement, that interior spaces like barbershops and bars can tell us a great deal about the unique urban environments that we inhabit.
 The 3 B’s named, though, are primary domains of adult men.
 I’d expand those third places to include bookstores (be they Borders or local independents), bakeries/cafes, buses/busstops/bus stations, and even laundromats.
 They’re less glamorous locations, but you’d certainly catch a greater cross-section of urban dwellers.
 Even the photo displayed doesn’t fully convey “urban bar” to me: 3 young, white men gathered around a pool table inside a polished interior with crests decorating the floor.
 Maybe it’s just me, but my mind immediately goes to college campus bar – a place where students congregate.
 I do agree that photography has a hugely significant role in placemaking.